rng3r/csv-product-analyzer/readme.md

     - empty id as 0
     - empty price as 0.0
     - if output.csv exists, need delete manually before run application
+    - all input csv files must placed on same directory plain, no nesting directories
+    - csv files must be in UTF-8 encoding

 Usage